-The assumption that many species of primates and small herbivores inhabit and breed in their "natural habitats" i.e. mostly protected areas in recent times and only come out to raid crops in certain seasons and certain times gets challenged by the recent observations that they often stay and breed within agricultural or horticultural areas.
-They often do not need natural forests, in some parts of India many generations of them have not seen natural forests and they successfully breed within the cultivated habitats.
-However since almost all wild life research is restricted to protected areas, there is little data on populations outside the presumed natural habitats.
+The assumption that many species of primates and small herbivores inhabit and breed in their "natural habitats" (i.e. mostly protected areas in recent times) and only come out to raid crops in certain seasons and certain times gets challenged by the recent observations that they often stay and breed within agricultural or horticultural areas.
+They often do not need natural forests.
+In some parts of India many generations of wild boar, langurs, macaques and antelopes have not seen "natural" habitats and they successfully breed within the cultivated habitats.
+However since almost all large mammalian wild life research is restricted to protected areas, there is little data on populations outside the presumed natural habitats.
 It is possible that preference to the presumed natural habitat was induced by the fear of man, largely owing to hunting.
-After hunting has been banned, this distinction is expected to vanish in subsequent generations.
+After hunting has been officially banned, this distinction is expected to vanish in subsequent generations.
 Therefore there is no need to consider animal movements outside their presumed natural habitats as anything unnatural.
+The habitat loss family of hypotheses thus suffers from an inherent logical contradiction.
+Nevertheless they need to be examined seriously using their testable predictions.

 The natural attraction of crops owing to their greater nutritive value is quite likely since crop raiding elephants are observed to be larger and fattier (Chiyo et al 2011).
-Preference to crops along with gradual loss of human fear are less popular hypotheses among wildlife researchers, but owing to the multiple deficits and flaws in the more popular hypotheses, there is a need to examine all possible alternative hypotheses with quantitative testing of their differential predictions.
+It is possible that elephants move through crop lands not only because they fall in their migration routes, but they choose these paths over alternative paths because of their nutritive advantage.
+Higher nutritive value of crops, increasing preference to crops because of gradual loss of human fear are less popular hypotheses among wildlife researchers, but they will have to be considered and examined since they suggest a different approach for mitigating conflicts.